-1. Informal assessment through discussion questions within PowerPoint.

-- 2. Completed Emancipation Analysis sheet; students will complete the associated questions, noting when the proclamation went into effect and under which conditions slaves were freed. - 3.
-Completion of the questions in The Public Reacts; students will discuss the different attitudes and viewpoints that people had towards the Emancipation Proclamation. - 4.
-A complete final essay with quotes from primary sources such as the Emancipation Proclamation and the public reaction quotes.
+- 1. Informal assessment through discussion questions within PowerPoint. - 2.
+Completed Emancipation Analysis sheet; students will complete the associated questions, noting when the proclamation went into effect and under which conditions slaves were freed. - 3.
+Informal assessment of discussion based on The Public Reacts; students will discuss the different attitudes and viewpoints that people had towards the Emancipation Proclamation.